edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 #### 4.3.6.1 Important: DTP concepts
 - DTP = Dynamic Trunking Protocol (Cisco proprietary)
-    - DTP allows negociation (via DTP messages) between 2 swtiches and decides whether a trunk link should be formed!
+    - DTP allows negotiation (via DTP messages) between 2 switches and decides whether a trunk link should be formed!

-- There are 4 different DTP swtichport modes:
+- There are 4 different DTP switchport modes:
-    - 1. swtichport modes `trunk` = permanetly perming trunking (Compatible modes: ALL but access)
+    - 1. switchport modes `trunk` = permanently perming trunking (Compatible modes: ALL but access)
-    - 2. swtichport modes `dynamic desirable` = actively requesting trunking (Compatible modes: ALL but access)
+    - 2. switchport modes `dynamic desirable` = actively requesting trunking (Compatible modes: ALL but access)
-    - 3. swtichport modes `dynamic auto` = willing to passively perform trunking (Compatible modes: ALL but access + dynamic auto)
+    - 3. switchport modes `dynamic auto` = willing to passively perform trunking (Compatible modes: ALL but access + dynamic auto)
-    - 4. swtichport modes `access` = permanently NOT performing trunking (Compatible modes: None)
+    - 4. switchport modes `access` = permanently NOT performing trunking (Compatible modes: None)

 - Verify trunk mode with `show interface trunk`
-- If both switch port modes are access then are a few possibiles other than just no trunk being formed...
+- If both switch port modes are access then are a few possibilities other than just no trunk being formed...
     - other issues...
     - To solve it: Setting up Native VLAN to resolve this issue! (out syll)